 As these stars are burning up vast quantities of hydrogen fuel at such a great rate, they are unstable and violent, and spew out much of their contents into space in great stellar winds.
 The quantity of starry material fired into space in a hypergiant’s solar wind can actually be so great that it can obscure its true shape when observed from hundreds of light years away.
-Hypergiants also tend to have extended atmospheres reaching far into space, making measuring these space monsters to a high degree of accuracy rather difficult.
+Hypergiants also tend to have extended atmospheres reaching far into space, this and the fact that some of the more unstable appear to pulsate and alter in brightness makes measuring these space monsters to a high degree of accuracy rather difficult.

 The ‘most massive’ star actually means something quite different from the term ‘largest star’.
 If stars could be placed on some stellar weighing pan, the most massive star will be the heaviest measured, while the largest will be the widest measured in kilometres or miles.